-Our Training Officer, Megan Millar, has devised a detailed training programme for all new volunteers, whilst providing constant updates to the existing team on the frequent changes to the law and welfare benefits system etc which affect our service.
+We have a detailed training programme for all new volunteers, whilst providing constant updates to the existing team on the frequent changes to the law and welfare benefits system etc which affect our service.

 Volunteers do not need to know it all!
 We provide all trainees with a comprehensive training programme that will give them the skills they need to deliver a high quality service to the clients.
 Our up-to-the-minute electronic information system contains most of the information you will need when assisting clients.

 You will not be left alone after you are trained.
 There will always be an experienced volunteer, who will give you support, advice and guidance along with the staffing team.